code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/prizes/index.md

 ## Prizes for EVERY organizer

-Every educator who hosts an Hour of Code is eligible to receive **$10 in Amazon credit** as a thank you gift!
+Every educator who hosts an Hour of Code is eligible to receive **$10 to Amazon.com or Microsoft’s Windows Store** as a thank you gift!

 <% if @country == 'us' %>